 How to propagate Sansevieria leaf cuttings in water.

 Cut off a healthy Snake plant leaf near its base.
-Make a notched upside down V cut at the bottom, and place the leaf in a clean jar of water.
+Make a notched upside down V cut at the bottom, and let the cut end dry for 2-5 days.
+The V cut will lift up the cuttings, and in addition to the drying, will make the new leaf cuttings less prone to rotting.
+Place the leaf in a clean jar of water.

-The water level should be slightly above the V cut.
+The water level should be slightly above the V cut end.
 Because root will grow from the cut tissue, this technique helps to lift up most of the cut surface so roots have room to grow.

 Pros of propagating Snake Plants in water: